Extension Education - Certificate

 The program includes a capstone experience to solidify skills and enhance the graduate experience.
 The Capstone Experience will be tailored to individual student needs in consultation with the committee chair, graduate committee, and certificate committee.
 Examples of appropriate activities include, but are not limited to the development of an educational program to address a critical issue or need within Extension, development of a new innovation or strategic initiative for Extension, or any other effort that would enhance the student experience while being important to Extension.

-Students may complete this certificate as part of a degree program, in non-degree status, or as continuing education.
-When completed as part of a degree program on in non-degree status, the certificate will appear on the transcript.
+Students may complete this certificate as part of a degree program, as a certificate option only, or as continuing education.
+When completed as part of a degree program or as a certificate option only, the certificate completion will appear on the transcript.

-For more information to obtain the Extension Education Certificate, please contact Clarice Fulton at firstname.lastname@example.org, or call 979-862-7180.
+For more information to obtain the Extension Education Certificate, please contact the graduate coordinator, Clarice Fulton at firstname.lastname@example.org, or call 979-862-7180.

 |Code||Title||Semester Credit Hours|